Western Michigan University

 - Functional analytic psychotherapy

-Dr. Amy Naugle is an associate professor and co-director of clinical training in the Department of Psychology at Western Michigan University.
+Dr. Amy Naugle is a professor and co-director of clinical training in the Department of Psychology at Western Michigan University.

 She completed her clinical internship at the Charleston Consortium in Charleston, South Carolina.
 Prior to coming to WMU in 2000, she completed a National Institute of Mental Health post-doctoral fellowship at the National Crime Victim's Center, Medical University of South Carolina.